Are small parts a major letdown, or are they “actor crack”? Here are 3 tips that show you and your students how to make the most of a small part.

 Lindsay has never forgotten her experience of being 19 years old, with four words in a play, (Yes, Yes, Hello, Sorry) and getting applause every night.
 How did she do it?
 A big part was physicalizing the character.
-Read the full story here.

 3. Take inspiration from the big screen

 If you’re feeling down about getting that small part, take some inspiration from the big screen.
 Look for roles in movies where an actor ran with just a single moment.
 Here’s an example where Alan Cumming takes a small role with bland dialogue and acts Tom Cruise (the world’s biggest movie star) right off the screen.
-Click here to read a bit of the dialogue and to view the final scene.

 The bottom line is this: If you have a small part, you actually get to act.
 You don’t have to follow a path that’s already laid in stone in the script.
 There aren’t any rules, other than you can’t completely hijack the play.
 Don’t think of a small part as a lesser part.
 Think of a small part as the greatest acting challenge known to man.
 Are you up for it?Click here to download an acting tips poster with advice that covers all roles (including small roles)!